 The Heritage Center’s 150th Anniversary exhibit explores 5 key themes: Host Nation, Health Resort, Attractions, Community Builders and Road to Revival.
 A brief history of the Ute Nation is presented, as well as how Manitou Springs evolved from its initial roots as a Health Resort to a center of Tourist Attractions.
-Key people who shaped Manitou Springs as a hometown Community will be featured.
+Key people who shaped Manitou Springs as a hometown Community are featured.
 The exhibit also tells the stories of the town’s growth in the areas of architectural, business, environmental and artistic Revival.
-The onsite exhibit is will launch June 3, 2022, and run through December 2022.
+The onsite exhibit runs through December 2022.
 Several on-location events are planned in July and August to align with the exhibit’s key themes and provide community outreach.

 The Host Nation theme presents a brief history and timeline of the Ute Nation, who lived in this area long before the official town founding in 1872.
 Featured stories include: